goodmami/pe/README.md

 ```

 The result of this function call becomes the only emitted value going
-forward, and all bound values are cleared.
+forward and all bound values are cleared.

 For more control, **pe** provides the [Action] class and a number of
 subclasses for various use-cases.
 These actions have access to more